 In a similar manner as Sneijder, Robben too was traded by Real Madrid, despite having some very good years playing in La Liga.
 The release by Real Madrid though for Robben appears to have been just that.
 A release.
 And a way to return to his top form, scoring and creating goals.
 It was almost like Robben just wanted to keep proving to people he could play in any league.

-The knock with Robben though is he dives and falls down when ever there's the slightest of tackles or touches.
+The knock against Arjen Robben though is he dives and falls down when ever there's the slightest of tackles or touches.
 Against Brazil in the 2010 World Cup this was the most evident.
 After that game though it seemed like Robben begin to lessen the diving and going down easy.